rrz-dev/FsrBoardFirmware/README.md

 * hotR (default: 255) - red component of hot temperature color
 * hotG (default: 0) - green component of hot temperature color
 * hotB (default: 0) - blue component of hot temperature color
+* endstopHighActive (default: 0) - when value is greater than 0, the endstop trigger logic is inverted